Free Mac Cleaner Mac Magican Mac App Review 2017

 Let me start with Magican Support.
 I went to the Magican Support page to see what is available.
 They do not have online chat or telephone support, but that is understandable since it’s a free Mac app.
 What they do have is a feedback form, some Wiki How links and a Magican Forum.
 From what I have found on the internet and in their forum, their support actually works quite well this way.
 They are very responsive, even on other sites where they are commented about.

 This free software for Mac is to clean a Mac mostly so it has the necessary Mac cleaning applications needed.
-It has 6 ways it cleans your Mac.
+It has several ways it cleans your Mac.

 Magican Mac App Cleaning Features: